CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>Password</summary>

+Enter password.

-Field for entering password.
-Visible only for a network with security WPA2-Personal.<br>
+!> Visible only for a network with security WPA2-Personal.

-Password length: 8-63 characters.
+!> Password length: 8-63 characters.

 </details>